jaredly/jnew/test/posts/announcing-milk.md

 One of the things that keeps coming up as a pain point in Reason development is the boilerplate involved in parsing & generating JSON.
 Whether you're using JSON for a REST api, or an on-disk file format, JSON is ubiquitous, and if you're coming from JavaScript, you're used to it also being painless!
 Because the data objects you're working with are immediately serializable to JSON and back.

-`Milk` 🥛 is a new tool I developed that generates serialization and deserialization code for your Reason/OCaml types, including types from arbitrary other packages, *and* it manages migration when the types change.
+`Milk` 🥛 is a new tool I developed that generates serialization and deserialization code for your Reason/OCaml types, including types from arbitrary external packages, *and* it manages migration when the types change.

 <!-- more -->